Operation Alberich: Analysis

 By evacuating the Noyon and Bapaume salients, the Germans shortened their front by 25 mi.
-Fourteen fewer German divisions were needed for line holding; Allied plans for their spring offensive were seriously disrupted.
+Fourteen fewer German divisions were needed for line holding and Allied plans for their spring offensive were seriously disrupted.
 The operation is considered to have been a propaganda disaster for Germany because of the scorched-earth policy but is also thought to be one of the shrewdest defensive operations of the war.
-During periods of fine weather in October 1916, British reconnaissance flights had reported new defences being built far behind the Somme front; on 9 November a formation of eight photographic reconnaissance aircraft and eight escorts reported a new line of defences from Bourlon Wood north to Quéant, Bullecourt, the Sensée river, Héninel and the German third line near Arras.
+During periods of fine weather in October 1916, British reconnaissance flights had reported new defences being built far behind the Somme front.
+On 9 November a formation of eight photographic reconnaissance aircraft and eight escorts reported a new line of defences from Bourlon Wood north to Quéant, Bullecourt, the Sensée, Héninel and the German third line near Arras.
 Two other lines closer to the front were observed as they were dug (Riegel I Stellung and Riegel II Stellung) from Ablainzevelle to the west of Bapaume and Roquigny, with a branch from Achiet-le-Grand to Beugny and Ytres.

 In 2004, James Beach wrote that some authorities hold that British aerial reconnaissance failed to detect the construction of the Hindenburg Line or the German preparations for the troop withdrawal.
-Evidence of German intentions was collected but German deception measures caused unremarkable information to be gleaned from intermittent air reconnaissance.
-Frequent bad flying weather over the winter and the precedent of new German defences being built behind existing fortifications during the Somme battle, led British military intelligence to misinterpret the information.
-In late December 1916, reports from witnesses led the British and French to send air reconnaissance sorties further to the south and in mid-January 1917, British intelligence concluded that a new line was being built from Arras to Laon.
-By February, the line was known to be near completion and by 25 February, local withdrawals on the British Fifth Army front in the Ancre valley and prisoner interrogation led the British to anticipate a gradual German withdrawal to the new line.
+Evidence of German intentions was collected but German deception caused unremarkable information to be gleaned from intermittent air reconnaissance.
+Frequent bad flying weather over the winter and the precedent of new German defences being built behind existing fortifications during the Battle of the Somme led British military intelligence to misinterpret the information.
+In late December 1916, reports from witnesses led the British and French to send air reconnaissance sorties further to the south.
+In mid-January 1917, British intelligence concluded that a new line was being built from Arras to Laon.
+By February, the line was known to be near completion and by 25 February, local withdrawals on the British Fifth Army front in the Ancre valley and prisoner interrogations, led the British to anticipate a gradual German withdrawal to the new line.